 VERSION constant in

-settings.py to the new release version and add the current date to the release notes in
+settings.py to the new release version and annotate the current data in the release notes for the new version.

 Submit a Pull Request

 Submit a pull request title "Release vX.Y.X" to merge the